Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 * The graphs only show LFS MAGs and MAGs from the selected groups.
 Each node is a MAG, edges represent cooccurrences.
 The thicker the edge, the more frequently the two MAGs cooccur
 * Used `code/cooc_graph_*.R`
 * Saved the figures as `results/figures/coocc_graph_.pdf`
-* The figures are referenced in the text as **Fig. XXX**
+* The figures are referenced in the text as **Fig. 4**

-### 4.7. rDNA-based screening
+### 4.7. rRNA-based screening
-* Screened metagenomic assemblies and raw unassembled reads for the rDNA sequences
+* Screened metagenomic assemblies and raw unassembled reads for the rRNA gene sequences
 * Made a Snakemake pipeline `analysis/03_metagenome_reanalysis/Snakefile`.
 This pipeline:
 	* Ran Metaxa2 on all metagenomic assemblies and raw read sets.
-Metaxa uses a HMM-based algorithm to detect all rDNA sequences, and then compares them to the DIAMOND database for the taxonomic classification.
+Metaxa uses a HMM-based algorithm to detect all rRNA gene sequences, and then compares them to the DIAMOND database for the taxonomic classification.
 Output is saved in the form `reads_{sample}.level_5.txt`
 	* Ran reformat.sh (BBTools) to calculate sequencing depth for each sample
 	* Summarized all sequencing depths in one table (`analysis/03_metagenome_reanalysis/bp_report.txt`).
 This table is used in several scripts, including `code/metagenome_by_source_fig.R`
 	* Ran stats.sh (BBTools) to calculate the assembly length for each sample